Licensed Meets Explained

 Long Course (LC) | 50 m | Endurance, rhythm, efficiency |

-💡 Swim England Rankings record SC and LC times separately — every swimmer has PBs for both.
+Swim England Rankings record Short Course and Long Course times separately.
+Every swimmer has personal bests for both.

-To understand how times are logged and updated, 🔗 See our blog — [How Swim England Rankings Actually Work]
+To understand how official times are recorded and updated, See our blog — [Swim England Rankings Explained]

 The Four Levels of Licensed Meets